All posts

 26 [OUTPUT OMITTED]

-Now, the OSPF cost of the Loopback 0 interface on PE-TEST-1 is modified, and a comment is added.
-The following configuration is then applied.
+The OSPF cost of the Loopback 0 interface on R1 is then modified, and a comment is added.

 A space between the ! character and the comment text is optional.
 The comment may also be written as !BACKUP PATH - COST 450.

-When displaying the OSPF configuration, the comment is now shown.
-It is important to emphasize that the comment is associated with the configuration command that follows.
-In other words, the configuration command passive enable is entirely independent of the comment that was just added.
+When the OSPF configuration is displayed, the comment is now visible.
+It is worth emphasizing that it is associated with the configuration command that follows, meaning that the passive enable command is entirely independent of the comment shown above.

 3router ospf 1